Dovshmi/Markulator/README.md

 added functionality for the second calculator (MAX/MIN) added a new check to let the user use only one calculator at one time added the clear functionality

+# Update Frame_Two_V3
+added back and forward functions for the buttons frame_Two is fully working now added button for light/dark mode